Some inspiration to help you get in on the ombre hair trend.

 9. Dark Brown Ombré Tips

 Dark reddish locks with dark brown tips are an amazing and sexy color for darker complexions.
-This is much easier to maintain than most ombre styles, which means less visits to the salon for touch ups.
+This is much easier to maintain than most ombre styles, which means fewer visits to the salon for touch-ups.

 10. Blue Ombre

 Or maybe you want to up your ombre game a notch with some color!
 We love it!
 Try out one of our favorite tones of the season with blue hair where you can opt for a dark tone or something more muted.